 Pensions and Excise Officer, Sam Henry (1878-1952), published a popular column, Songs of the People, in the Northern Constitution from 1923 to 1939.
-As Sam travelled around the country in his work, he collected folk songs in English, Ulster Scots and Irish from the people he met (including Cloyfin woman Mrs Brownlow, pictured here with Sam in the 1930s).
-Although possibly best known as a folklorist, Sam was also a talented photographer, lecturer, broadcaster, antiquarian, genealogist and author.
+As Sam people he met (including Cloyfin woman Mrs Brownlow, pictured here with Sam in the 1930s).
+Although possibly best known as a folklorist.
+Sam was also a talented photographer, lecturer, broadcaster, antiquarian, genealogist and author.